openssl/technical-policies/policies/policy-change-process.md

 The policy change is approved by means of a regular OTC vote.
 If the vote passes, the policy change is approved, otherwise it is rejected.

-Approval is marked by labelling the pull request with the `Approved` label.
+Approval is marked by labelling the pull request with the `Accepted` label.

 Rejection is marked by labelling the pull request with the `Rejected` label and closing the pull request without merging.